Neamar/KISS/qa-suite-automated.md

 * [ ] When "Show newly installed apps" is enabled, new apps are added to history

 ### Favorites
-* [ ] Favorite bar is displayed automatically at startup
+* [x] Favorite bar is displayed automatically at startup
 * [ ] Clicking on a favorite trigger the correct Intent
 * [ ] When going back to KISS, the favorite has been added to history
 * [ ] Long-clicking favorite displays the menu
 * [ ] Long-click menu can be used to remove the favorite
 * [ ] Empty favorites are not displayed (favorites takes all available space in the bar)
-* [ ] When entering a search query, favorite bar is hidden
+* [x] When entering a search query, favorite bar is hidden
 * [ ] When search query is removed, bar appears again
 * [ ] When coming back from an application launched through search, bar is displayed again
-* [ ] When kiss bar is opened, favorites are displayed
+* [ ] When kiss bar is opened, favorites are hidden
 * [ ] When kiss bar is opened, internal favorites bar is hidden
 * [ ] When kiss bar is opened, you can't click on the menu button behind the kiss bar (not even visible, doesn't respond to touch events either)
 * [ ] When searching and pressing home, query is cleared, and favorites are displayed